JamesSwatton/alistair-byars-site/src/content/about.md

 press:
 - year: 2023
   publication: The Financial Times
-  title: Alba Stool featured in \"The house that Blue Mountain School built\"
+  title: "Alba Stool featured in \"The house that Blue Mountain School built\""
 - year: 2022
   publication: Slancha
   title: Funiture Inspired by Sound with Alistair Byars